 After deliberations with the partners, it was decided that approx. 15 participants (approx. 3 per field trial country) meeting the requirements described in the previous section, will be recruited.
 The recruitment process was conducted by the project partners from each field trial country using various channels and coordinated by the project co-leader, the Lifelong Learning Platform.
-Practitioners from Iceland, a country represented among the project partners but not taking part in the field trials, were additionally invited.
+Practitioners from Iceland, a country represented among the project partners but not taking part in the field trials, were additionally invited and had the opportunity to fill out their own Persona and map their needs onto the scenario.